AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 ### What is a Medallion Structure?

 The medallion structure is usually comprised of three layers that denote the quality of the data being stored.
-In Fabric, the Lakehouses make up each of these layers.

 The three layers are: